no more guesswork

 5. Not topping up annually

 Bark chippings are a natural material.
 They decompose.
 In a typical UK climate, standard bark breaks down by 25–30% per year.
-A path laid at 75mm deep will be around 50mm after one year and barely 35mm after two — at which point weeds break through, it looks thin, and the membrane starts showing.
+A path laid at 75mm deep will be around 50mm after one year and barely 35mm after two, at which point weeds break through, it looks thin, and the membrane starts showing.
 Set a reminder each spring to check depths and add a top-up.
-Buying one or two extra bags at the start gives you a ready supply for mid-year patches.
-For play areas, this is not optional — reduced depth means reduced safety.
+For a play area, ignore this general garden schedule and follow the inspection and replenishment instructions in the governing equipment and product documents.54

 ProductSizeBest ForBuy